-I thought long and hard about continuing with my lines once I realised I had an issue (8-9 yrs is well past breeding age and it wasn’t until the second dog had it that I started to see an issue) and thought about ditching them altogether only after discussion with several Vets that I decided to continue and try to breed out this issue – which I still do not know if I have – by using judicious outcrosses from long lived sound lines.
-Some may say I should have started again but if I had who knows what other disease I may have ended up with trying to eradicate that may or may not have been worse than this.
+I thought long and hard about continuing with my lines once I realised I had an issue (8-9 yrs is well past breeding age and it wasn’t until the second dog had it that I started to see an issue) and I thought about ditching them altogether and starting again.
+Only after discussion with several Vets that I decided to continue and try to breed out this issue – which I still do not know if I have – by using judicious outcrosses from long lived sound lines.
+Some may say I should have started again but if I had, who knows what other disease I may have ended up with trying to eradicate that may or may not have been worse than this.
 Yes I believe I know which lines it comes from but due to legal issues I will not publicly post this – you are more than welcome to email me should you wish to know more.

 The classic form of inflammatory neuropathy in the dog is a progressive weakness, which generally starts in the hindlegs, not associated with sensory or mental deficits.
 The onset may be insidious and progression slow, or signs may develop suddenly.
 The results of peripheral nerve testing are often variable.